 - Check your wee - if it's darker than usual you may be getting dehydrated from excess sweating.

 - Ask anyone around if they feel hot - obvious, really but if they do, it could just mean you need to turn down the heating.

 A high temperature (fever) is usually associated with physical discomfort and most people feel better when a fever is treated.
 However, depending on your age, physical condition and the underlying cause of your fever, you may or may not require medical treatment for the fever alone.
-Many experts believe that fever is a natural bodily defense against infection.
+Many experts believe that fever is a natural bodily defense for fighting infections.